mnao305/VRCFriendCheck/README.md

 5. You can set options to show only your favorite friends.

 ### notification
-1. You need to turn on from the option to use the notification function.
+1. The notification feature can also be turned off from the options..
 2. You can also notify only your favorite friends from the options.

 ## Anything Else